MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-designer.md

 The designer includes the following types of queries.

-* [**Templates and reports**](#query-templates) - You can use predefined templates and reports that you can use to view and analyze data in Power BI.
+* [**Query templates and reports**](#query-templates-and-reports) - You can use predefined query templates and reports that you can use to view and analyze data in Power BI or Workplace Analytics.
 These options help you focus your analysis for specific business outcomes, such as to transform meeting culture, enhance organizational resilience, develop effective managers, boost employee engagement, and more.

 ![Predefined templates and reports](../Images/WpA/Tutorials/query-templates.png)